janwtr/janwtr.github.io/download.md

    I use LaTeX to write book and paper.

 2. In Ubuntu
-   We use TeX Live (to handle LaTeX), in ubuntu, use this command to install:
+   We use TeX Live (to handle LaTeX) in ubuntu, use bellow command to install:
-   1 Tex Live
+   1. Tex Live

       `sudo apt-get install texlive-latex-extra`

-   2 TeXstudio
+   2. TeXstudio

       ```
       sudo add-apt-repository ppa:sunderme/texstudio